scrapoxy/scraping-workshop/README.md

 ```

-Check the file `results.csv` to ensure all items were correctly collected.
+Check the `results.csv` file to confirm that all items were collected.

-## Challenge 2: First antibot protection
+## Challenge 2: First Anti-Bot protection

 The URL to scrape is: [https://trekky-reviews.com/level2](https://trekky-reviews.com/level2)